dnp3/opendnp3-guide/docs/api/masters.md

 A master in opendnp3 is a component that communicates with a single outstation via a communication channel.
 You may see this term used in other places to refer to a collection of such components communicating with multiple outstations.
 When more than one master is bound to a single communication channel, it is called a
-_multi-drop configuration_.
+`multi-drop` configuration.
 This refers to the way in which an RS-485 serial network is chained from device to device.
 Opendnp3 will let you add multiple masters / outstations to any communication channel, regardless of he underlying transport.
 You could even bind a master to a TCP server and reverse the normal connection direction.

-To add a master to a communication channel you call the *AddMaster(...)* method on the channel interface:
+To add a master to a communication channel you call the `AddMaster(...)` method on the channel interface:

 ```c++
 // Contains static configuration for the master, and transport/link layers